jdoleary/Spellmasons/docs/TasksCurrent.md

 - LEFT OFF Poolshot velocity transfer should be decreased
     - Fix push into water, it should be smooth
     - bug: if you push a unit into liquid from the top of the liquid at an angle it doesn't go far enough into the liquid and the mask shows the stones behind
-- Tasks:
-    - Finish spell quantity
-        - If a spell doesn't support quantity, don't waste mana, don't even let it be queued up sequentially
-        - It's not yet implemented for heal
 ---
 - bug: Picked up pickups from pull should not transfer move to player
 - bug: AOE is giving me "no target" when I click on ground (hurtx4,aoe,hurt)